 - Is the WordPress theme free of bloated options that nobody ever uses?

 If the answer of any of the above questions is in negative, chances are that the chosen WordPress theme will slow your website to a crawl.

 You should take the hosting for your website very seriously.
 In fact, this is the most important decision you will ever make for your website.
 A reputable hosting solution for your website will definitely lower the page load time for your website.

 So what defines a good WordPress Hosting provider?

 There are way too many hosting providers to choose from.
 Some are very cheap and you may think that they are providing a very lucrative offer with their unlimited bandwidth, unlimited email accounts, unlimited domains etc for just under USD 30 (even less in some cases!)

 My recommendation is to stay far away from such hosts, and instead, search for hosts that provide optimized WordPress Hosting.
-These hosting providers are not cheap, usually cost more and have several usage related restrictions.
-However, their customer support is exceptional when it comes to solving WordPress speed related issues and their servers are optimized to handle spikes in traffic on WordPress websites.
+These hosting providers are not cheap, usually, cost more and have several usage related restrictions.
+However, their customer support is exceptional when it comes to solving WordPress speed optimization related issues and their servers are optimized to handle spikes in traffic on WordPress websites.

 - Shared WordPress Hosting Providers